jmoggridge/ottawabeaches/README.md

  **3. *Perform Exploratory Data Analysis***

-  - *Goals:
+  - *Goals:*
-    -*explore relationships between independent and FIB density variables to identify the best candidates for model building* -*assess assumptions made in predictive modelling*:
+    - *explore relationships between independent and FIB density variables to identify the best candidates for model building*
+    - *assess assumptions of predictive modelling*:
       1. *datsets represent the normal range of conditions that are expected in the future (extrapolation problem)*
       2. *the FIB density and independent variables are linearly related*

-  -
+    - I have been following this [CADDIS guide from the EPA](https://www.epa.gov/caddis-vol4/exploratory-data-analysis) for technical guidance.

-  - finished:
+    - **EDA plan**:
-     - plot FIB distributions for different beach locations and years
+    0. Data is all tidy and prepared for analysis (done for historical data except rivers 2019)
+    1. FIB density ranges have been established from the 'Beaches' dataset for 2014-2019
+      - we have explored these at the five locations in the dashboard; we know which locations fare worse.
         - Dashboard > Statistics > Distributions
-       - there are some interesting differences here between locations, years, month of year
       - get basic statistics for FIB & summarize
         - geomtric means, medians, variance, min/max info
         - need to add to dashboard under 'Statistics'>'Distributions'>'Summary tables'

-  - in progress:
-     - I am working on looking at the interactions between environmental variables and FIB
+      - look at the persistence model:
+        - 24-hr change statistics & summary table

+    2. Establish 'normal range' for indep variables and statistics derived from these.
+      - plots to show distribution and range for each indep variable
       - trying different statistics from meterological data that have most predictive value
          - Recent rainfall statistic: USGS example is 3d weighted sum; can also try 2d, 1d; unweighted.
          - Recent temperatures statistics: means, highs, lows.

-  - to do:
-     - 24-hr change statistics & summary table
+    3. Evaluate correlation between indep variables of interest and FIB
+      - have already done most of the rough work in coding, need to create figures for dashboard.

  **4. *Develop and test a predictive model***